ydvabhee/Workwise-assignment/client/README.md

 1. Log in as a buyer to access the product search functionality.
 2. **Search for Products**: Use the search bar to find products by name or category.
 3. **Add to Cart**: Browse and add products to your shopping cart.
-4. **Manage Cart**: View your cart, remove items and manage quantity t.
+4. **Manage Cart**: View your cart, remove items and manage quantity.

 ---